vlang/pdf/README.md

 After the `create_page` function is called, it returns the index of the page in **vPDF**'s internal page list.
 <!--after that the page is created and the `create_page` return the index of the page in the page array in the **vPDF** page list.-->

 In the previous snippet, we set the page's format to A4.
-We'll find using millimeters easier to work with, so let's get the one of interest and set the working units accordingly:
+We'll find using millimeters easier to work with, so let's get the page of interest and set the working units accordingly:
 ```v
 mut page := &doc.page_list[page_n] // get the page struct
 page.user_unit = pdf.mm_unit       // set to use millimeters for the operations